 What are the eligibility requirements?Answer...

 - Child must be a legal military dependent.
 Status confirmed by DEERS enrollment form.

-- Child must be between the ages of 13 and 18, at the time of nomination.
+- Child must be between the ages of 13 and 18, at the time of nomination/application

 - Officers, directors, employees, and agents of Operation Homefront and its subsidiaries or affiliated organizations, and their immediate family members (parent, child, sibling and spouse of each) and those living in the same households of each are not eligible to receive programs, services, grants or donated goods intended for use by Operation Homefront’s clients.

-In addition to the above eligibility requirements, nominees must:
+In addition to the above eligibility requirements, nominees and applicants must:

 - Provide Letters of recommendation if selected as a semifinalist

-- Must consent to a background check if selected as a recipient
+- Consent to a background check if selected as a recipient

 - Participate in media and donor opportunities